w33haa2/laravel-12-todo/README.md

 - Node 22.18 is required if using local Node instead of Sail.
 - Database, PHP runtime, and Node services are containerized.
 - User registration is built-in, so user seeding is unnecessary.

----

-## Additional Documentation

-Additional sections such as API routes, deployment workflows, or architecture diagrams can be added upon request.